cameronjonesweb/ci-testing/README.md

 # WordPress Coding Standards CI

-This repo is just some examples of how to integrate your WordPress project with CI services such as Travis and CircleCI.
+This repo is just some examples of how to integrate your WordPress project with CI services such as Travis, CircleCI and BitBucket Pipelines.

 ## Status